Marina Bay Street Circuit: Characteristics

 The entry of the pit lane, which begins at the penultimate corner of the 23-turn layout, was deemed to be "difficult and incredibly dangerous" by several drivers due to the fast nature of the corners where they were situated.
 The problem was deemed to be primarily due to the speed differential of those entering the pits and those continuing on another lap and their sharing of the same race line.
 The controversial pit entry at Singapore was then modified ahead of Saturday's qualifying round by extending the pit entry line away from the pits.
 This change compelled drivers to commit to the pit entry earlier, providing additional warning to those following behind.

 In March 2009, three of the circuit's corners were given names after a competition amongst local F1 fans to submit ideas.
 Turn 1 was named Sheares after Benjamin Henry Sheares, the second president of Singapore; Turn 7 was named Memorial due to its proximity to a Second World War civilian memorial; and Turn 10 was named Singapore Sling.
 The Singapore Sling was changed for the 2013 Grand Prix and Turn 10 is now a flowing left-hander.
 Drivers have commented that without the Singapore Sling chicane, the track is much more manageable.

 In January 2010, it was reported that race organisers were considering changes to the circuit for the season.
 No major changes were made to the layout for the 2011 race, however Singapore Tourism Board has sought submissions on opportunities to reinvigorate the layout or completely relocate it in the future.

 For the 2013 season, the FIA approved of track configuration changes.
 The Turn 10 chicane, known as 'Singapore Sling', was removed and replaced with a single-apex left-hand bend.
 The corner entry speed increased by about 40 km/h.
 As a safety measure to compensate for the higher speeds, an extra layer of TecPro barriers were added to the end of the Turn 10 run-off.

 In 2015, the FIA approved minor changes to the layout of the Marina Bay Street Circuit ahead of the 2015 Singapore Grand Prix.
-The modifications run from Turn 11 to Turn 13; drivers will still turn right at Turn 11 but it will now kink left slightly on entry, with the track shifting to the left-hand side of Fullerton Road.
-This will change the profile of Turn 12, as drivers will now use the other side of the Anderson Bridge, while the hairpin at Turn 13 has been widened by a metre in order to increase overtaking opportunities.
+The modifications run from Turn 11 to Turn 13; drivers would still turn right at Turn 11 but it will now kink left slightly on entry, with the track shifting to the left-hand side of Fullerton Road.
+This would change the profile of Turn 12, as drivers would now use the other side of the Anderson Bridge, while the hairpin at Turn 13 has been widened by a metre in order to increase overtaking opportunities.